-The "Liechtenstein all inclusive" adventure pass features benefits offered by 27 providers whose products and services are coordinated by Liechtenstein Tourismus and made available in the form of a 2-day-pass or 6-day version.
-It includes travel on all bus services operated by the Liechtenstein bus authority.
+The "Liechtenstein all inclusive" adventure pass features benefits offered by 27 providers whose products and services are coordinated by operated by the Liechtenstein bus authority.
 The "Liechtenstein all inclusive" adventure pass is used by visitors as well as local residents.
 More information: www.erlebnispass.li.